MrHaJu/Code-Institute-Projekt-2-CSS-HTML-JavaScript/testing.md

 ## AUTOMATED TESTING

 Testing was ongoing throughout the entire build.
-I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
+I utilized Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.